MohitGoel92/An-Introduction-to-Natural-Language-Processing-NLP-/README.md

 ```
 print(len(set(text6)))
 ```
-- This will print 2166.
+- This will print 2,166.

 ### NLP Pipeline

 - An NLP pipeline is a set of steps that allow us to perform basic analytics and build up a natural understanding software.
-- Let's create a pipeline to break the following text found on the below website apart:
+- Let's create a pipeline to break apart the following text found on the below website:
     - https://en.wikipedia.org/wiki/Athens

 ### Step 1: Segmentation